UCAS

 When does this new process start?

-This new process will be introduced in 2024.
-The process will take effect for 2025 applicants.
-Those applying to university for 2023 or 2024 will still need to write a personal statement for their application in the current format.
+This new process will be introduced in 2025 and take effect for 2026 applicants.
+Those applying in the 2024 or 2025 admissions cycle will still need to write a personal statement for their application in the current format.

 A personalised tool will also launch later this year.
 This tool will provide applicants with entry-grade reports that will give students a range of the profiles accepted onto similar courses over a five-year period, using UCAS data.